Notebook: Pete Carroll says Seahawks allowed to follow NFL guidelines for training camp

 Carroll, unsurprisingly, said the virtual offseason has gone as well as hoped.

 “I am so fired up about what we have been able to accomplish during this time,” he said.
 “We didn’t have a clue what was going to happen here.
 And I asked the coaches to use every ounce of their creativity that they could, and their energy that they could to keep the meetings proactive and involved and upbeat and moving in like we always like to do and didn’t know if that would translate.
 But it has and we’ve made incredible progress.
-I think we’re smarter at this point, because of the added time that we’ve had to work and really focus on on the mental side of it than we’ve ever been.”
+I think we’re smarter at this point, because of the added time that we’ve had to work and really focus on the mental side of it than we’ve ever been.”

 But as for training camp, Carroll reiterated the team still really has no idea exactly how it will all work out, saying the Seahawks are preparing for all kinds of possibilities.